 – Colosians 1:10-11 NIV

-As I am writing this, I am looking outside and see yet again another blizzard and high winds reaching 45-50 miles per hour here in Michigan.
-With about a month or so until winter loosens its grip on us here, I am definitely experiencing some cabin fever.
-So far this year, we have had about 11-12 snow days so often that means not leaving the house and living in the basement with two toddlers.
+For the next little while, until winter loosens its grip on us here, I am definitely experiencing some cabin fever.
+So far this year, we have had a few snow days so often that that means not leaving the house and living in the basement with 3 boys under 8 years old.
 After a while, we all start to get a little stir crazy and are looking for things to do either on our own or with our families.
-As I started looking for some ideas myself, I also wanted to be budget conscious as well.
-Here are a few ideas for teachers who have to accommodate indoor recess activities as well as for families and couples who want to mix things up on the homefront:
+As I started looking for some ideas myself, I also wanted to be budget-conscious as well.
+Here are a few ideas for teachers who have to accommodate indoor recess activities as well as for families and couples who want to mix things up on the homefront.

 Station Activities for Indoor recess